Investigation into Bi-Co Title IX Office Uncovers Systemic Denial of Student Rights in Sexual Assault Cases

 A few hours later, she went back to her dorm room and cried for an hour.
 She was positive that she had been drugged and feared something much worse had happened.
 Already overwhelmed, though, she says she wasn’t yet ready to face the possibility of physical assault.

 For the next few days, Wolkiewicz says she was too distraught and traumatized to get out of bed.
 Desperate for help, she turned to Tonja Nixon, her assigned dean for academic advising.
-Nixon redirected her to the Title IX Office shared by Bryn Mawr and Haverford College, where Wolkiewicz filed an official Title IX complaint naming her alleged assaulter and claiming that she was roofied.
+Nixon redirected her to the Title IX Office shared by Bryn Mawr and Haverford College, where Wolkiewicz filed an official Title IX complaint naming her alleged assaulter, claiming that she was roofied.

-On February 25, 2021, Kim Taylor, the Bi-Co Title IX coordinator, wrote an email to Wolkiewicz informing her that the school was opening an official investigation into her complaint.
+On Feb.
+25, 2021, Kim Taylor, the Bi-Co Title IX coordinator, wrote an email to Wolkiewicz informing her that the school was opening an official investigation into her complaint.
 The email also stated that the former associate director of Campus Safety, Kim Callahan, would lead the investigation.
-Callahan retired from Bryn Mawr College last month, and her last day working at either Bryn Mawr or Haverford was November 3, 2023.
+Callahan retired from Bryn Mawr College last month, and her last day working at either Bryn Mawr or Haverford was Nov.
+3, 2023.

 In mid-March of 2021, Wolkiewicz had a meeting with Taylor.
 During this meeting, Wolkiewicz claims Taylor told her that the case against her alleged assaulter would be dropped, and no hearing would occur.
 Wolkiewicz says that she was later told that without a test confirming that a Rohypnol-type drug had been in her system, there was no evidence to support her complaint.
 She claims she was told that it didn’t matter that there were witnesses who could attest to her symptoms that night, that even her own testimony made no difference.
 Wolkiewicz says the only action the Title IX Office offered to take was for Taylor to have a “conversation with [the Haverford Lacrosse team] about the kinds of behaviors they have engaged in that are unacceptable” Wolkiewicz told the Bi-College Newspaper.